gSchool/DNA-release-3/03-Phase-B/02b_pathways.md

 ##### !question

-Does the program you currently support utilize (or plan to)  a ‘newer’ pathway, i.e. Middle Tier Acquisition or Software Acquisition?
+Does the program you currently support utilize (or plan to)  a _‘newer’_ pathway, i.e. Middle Tier Acquisition or Software Acquisition?

 ##### !end-question

 ##### !options

-* Yes
+* Yes; Middle Tier Acquisition
+* Yes; Software Acquisition Pathway
 * No
 * Not Applicable